-Lynette has been helping people achieve pain-free, active and healthy lifestyles through the practice of Massage Therapy for nearly twenty years.
-In addition to her skilled hands-on approach, Lynette's practice focuses on providing knowledge about living a holistic, healthy lifestyle, efficient body usage, remedial exercises, and proper ergonomics: elements essential to long-term physical, emotional and mental well being.
+Lynette has been helping people achieve pain-free, active and healthy lifestyles through the practice of Massage Therapy for over twenty five years.
+In addition to her skilled hands-on approach, Lynette’s practice focuses on providing knowledge about living a holistic, healthy lifestyle, efficient body usage, remedial exercises, and proper ergonomics: elements essential to long-term physical, emotional and mental well being.
 With a high regard for professionalism, education, and preventative healthcare, Lynette draws on many techniques to encourage the body’s own healing processes.

 Massage Therapy is very effective in treating conditions related to:

 - Headaches and migraines